| Administrative home | Pharmaceutical Chemistry |

 Any Executive Committee member may rule that an item of business is inappropriate for discussion in the presence of the student representative.
 That item of business will then be discussed in the absence of the student member of the Committee.
 More generally, the chair of any committee with a student member must excuse the student representatives from meetings during discussion about personnel actions or disciplinary issues relating to faculty, during rankings of existing students for funding, during discussions of student welfare issues, and for disciplinary issues related to students.

-The Executive Committee shall meet at least three times a year.
+The Executive Committee shall meet twice a year.
 Additional meetings and executive sessions may be held as deemed necessary, or upon petition by five members of the program.
 In some cases, decisions can be made by email without calling a meeting of the committee members.

 B. Admissions Committee

-The Admissions Committee shall consist of at least six faculty members in the program, and one student.
+The Admissions Committee shall consist of at least six faculty members in the program, but will not have student members.
 The committee members will review and rank the written applications to select applicants for an interview and will assess interview evaluations to select applicants for admission.
-In addition, two students who are not a part of the committee will provide a summary of the student impressions (positive or negative) about specific applicants.
-Faculty and student members will serve for one-year renewable terms, for up to four years.
+Student may be involved in the admissions process during interviews and/or the admitted applicant site visit, but will have no decision making authority regarding admissions.
+Committee members will serve for one-year renewable terms, for up to four years.

 D. Curriculum Committee